givemepower8/Phaser3Practices/docs/COC.md

 - Inferno tower level 5, HP 2700, DpS 70 when set to multiple, DpS 175 when set to single after 1.5s and DpS 1,750 after 5.25s, TH11
 - Inferno tower level 6, HP 3000, DpS 81 when set to multiple, DpS 200 when set to single after 1.5s and DpS 2,000 after 5.25s, TH12

+Most players set inferno to muliple mode.
 Multiple target inferno is against miner, bowler, hog rider strategy.

 Single target inferno is against queen charge strategy, heroes, pekka, but a pack of hog riders, miners, bat spell or skeleton spell can take down one single target inferno easily.